BBongSu/Obsidian/음악/Pop.md

 - Ne-Yo - Because Of You
 - Kelly Clarkson - Because Of You
+- Kelly Clarkson - Stronger (What Doesn't Kill You)
 - Eminem - Without Me
 - Eminem - Lose Yourself
 - 1nonly&Sxmpra - Step Back!